sudhz/Calculator-Website/README.md

 How to Use
 ----------

-1. Open ... in your web browser.
+1. Open [this website](https://sudhz.github.io/Calculator-Website/) in your web browser.
 2. Enter numbers and arithmetic operation to perform calculations.

 Functionality